kolonialno/troncos/README.md

 ## Setup

-> Tip: It's a good idea to use a `settings.py`-file (or similar) as an authoritative source of variables (service name, environment, whether tracing is enabled or not, log level etc.)
+> **NOTE**: It is a good idea to use a `settings.py`-file (or similar) as an authoritative source of variables (service name, environment, whether tracing is enabled or not, log level etc.)

 ### Plain